logicality/personaForge/README.md

 Point is, even if chatGPT is an almighty knowledge center, it can never have complete in-depth knowledge, either due to confidential documents or vast amount of information present in general.
 So, if we are trying to make use of chatGPT but it doesn't have in-depth knowledge we possess, why not provide it as a context.

 This, obviously, isn't a novel concept.
 But it's a good project to explore!

+It's cool, the outcome of one query from both model, I fed them into chatGPT again, and even chatGPT prefers model based on this architecture.
+It says the base model (witout context) "describe a generic community center rather than ESSC", which makes sense cause it did not have in-depth knowledge on this organization.

 ## Example run: ESSC - Edmonton Social & Sport Club